HGranger77/translation-lite/README.md

 The service is built and deployed using `docker compose`, allowing the service to be deployed on any machine with Docker Compose configured.

-The server container leverages a Pytorch base image so reduce the burden of installing `pytorch`.
+The server container leverages a Pytorch base image to reduce the burden of installing `pytorch`.